richardanaya/wasm-script/README.md

 # Reference Implementation

 A reference implementation compiler is in progress in Rust for the `wasp` programming language ( a simple lisp-like syntax language ).
-It's built using `watson` and `wci`.

 ```html
 <script src="wasm-script.min.js"></script>